gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 ## 01-simpoint

 The script [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py) uses the `SimPoint` probe listener object that we introduced earlier to collect basic block information for this simple workload.
-The script [materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py](../../materials/02-Using-gem5/09-sampling/01-simpoint/simpoint-analysis.py) uses the `SimPoint` probe listener object that we introduced earlier to collect basic block information for this simple workload.
 It connects the ATOMIC CPU core to the `SimPoint` probe listener using